 Where a patient does not have capacity to give consent for themselves, information about the service/procedure (including personal information of the patient where necessary) must be provided to the patient’s legal guardian so that they are in a position to provide informed consent.

-You are entitled to make a request for correction of a record.
+You are entitled to make a request for correction of your personal information.

 Where possible your request should be in writing stating the year of service, type of service, at which of our branches the service was provided, and the correction which you consider should be made.
 All requests should be accompanied by a certified copy of current photographic identification, evidence that you are entitled to request a correction on behalf of another person (if relevant), and be addressed as follows, regardless of where the procedure was performed:

-The Privacy Officer Perth Radiological Clinic PO Box 99 Mirrabooka WA 6941
+The Privacy Officer Perth Radiological Clinic, PO Box 99, Mirrabooka WA 6941, or via email [email protected].

-We will endeavour to respond within 30 days of receipt of your request.
+We will endeavour to respond as soon as practicable, but no later than 30 days of receipt of your request.

 We are not required to make changes to our records if we are satisfied that the information we hold is accurate, up to date, complete, relevant and not misleading.
 If you ask us to, we will put a note with the record stating that you believe the information to be inaccurate, out of date, incomplete, irrelevant or misleading.

-We store patient records within Australia and we do not ordinarily transfer identifiable information outside of Australia.
+We store personal information in both electronic and hardcopy form within Australia.
+We do not ordinarily transfer identifiable information outside of Australia.

 If your personal information is entered into our AI systems, the information will be temporarily stored in the Australian-based data centre of the system before being deleted.
 We note that some information obtained by us via third party software may be stored by that third party software provider.